Q118/track_mysql_employees/pseudo.md

   - create repo /
   - add .gitignore with node_modules /
   - initialize npm (`npm init`) /
-  - install dependencies (inquirer, mysql, console.table)
+  - install dependencies (inquirer, mysql, console.table) /

+-build database in workbench then add to vscode
 - Establish a connection to the database
 - Prompt user to choose action (start menu)
   Should provide following commands: